Language: EN

 What are data types

-You know it is often said that:
+You know how it is often said:

-You can’t add apples and oranges
+You cannot add pears and apples

-• Primitive data types
+Primitive data types

-These data types are found in most programming languages and can vary from one language to another, but generally include:
+These data types are found in most programming languages and can vary from one to another, but generally include:

 Some examples of composite data types are: